gcid12/Rings_backend/ringfunnels.md

 ####ONBOARDING

-- ONB-001: New Individual from Invite  (students accesign for 1st time)
+- ONB-001: New individual from landing
+    (Random arriving to Landing and signing up)
-- ONB-002: New individual from landing (Individual Invitees trying Rings)
+- ONB-002: New Organization from Landing
+    (Random arriving to Landing and creating an organization)

-- ONB-003: New Organization from landing
+- ONB-003: New Individual from (ind/ org) Personalized Invite
+    (New user signing up for 1st time from personalized invite)
+- ONB-004: New Individual from (ind/ org) Open Invite
+    (New user signing up for 1st time from open invite)

+- ONB-005: New Individual from MR Founders personalized Invite
+- ONB-006: New Individual from MR personalized Invite

 ____